Mailbiz/Mailbiz.Woocommerce.Plugin/README.md

 - `docker-volumes/wordpress`: Directory for the WordPress installation.
 - `docker-volumes/plugins`: WordPress plugins folder.
 <br>
 - `src/`: Directory containing the source code for the Mailbiz WooCommerce Tracker.
-Already mapped to the WordPress plugins folder.
+Already mapped to the WordPress plugins folder as `mailbiz-woocommerce-tracker`.

 ## Usage